ModClean/modclean/README.md

 The :cake: is a lie, but the [Benchmarks](https://github.com/ModClean/modclean/wiki/Benchmarks) are not.

 ## How?
-**New!** In ModClean 2.0.0, patterns are now provided by plugins instead of a static `patterns.json` file as part of the module.
+**Note:** In ModClean 2+, patterns are now provided by plugins instead of a static `patterns.json` file as part of the module.
 By default, ModClean comes with [modclean-patterns-default](https://github.com/ModClean/modclean-patterns-default) installed, providing the same patterns as before.
 You now have the ability to create your own patterns plugins and use multiple plugins to clean your modules.
 This allows flexibility with both the programmatic API and CLI.

 ModClean scans the `node_modules` directory of your choosing, finding all files and folders that match the defined patterns and deleting them.
 Both the CLI and the programmatic API provides all the options needed to customize this process to your requirements.
 Depending on the number of modules your app requires, files can be reduced anywhere from hundreds to thousands and disk space can be reduced considerably.